umccr/infrastructure/cdk/apps/ica_credentials/README.md

 will show a JSON object, keyed by ICA project id - and with an up to date JWT for that project.

+## Ops

+*If* you are making a change to any setting of the secret rotations (duration, lambda etc) - doing a CDK deploy mid-rotation can be catastrophic (in can leave it not just rolled back - but Failed Rolled Back).
+*In particular*, if the rotations are not completing due to any errors in the lambda then they are by definition always mid-rotation and hence can't be updated.

+The trick is:
+- manually change each secret to Disabled
+- then apply the CDK changes

+If your CDK stack gets stuck in "Failed Rollback":
+- manually change each secret to Disabled
+- go to the Cloud Formation and 'continue rollback'
+- manually change each secret again to Disabled (the rollback will have re-enabled them)
+- then apply the CDK changes

 ## Dev